Learn more about the application process for admission online.

 It’s about serving a family.

 A student’s potential for academic success is evaluated by the admissions committee and based on the entire application.
-A student’s grades, behavior record, teacher/pastor recommendations, standardized test scores, and family interview are carefully considered when selecting a qualified applicant.
+A student’s grades, behavior record, teacher/pastor recommendations, standardized test scores, an entrance exam, and family interview are carefully considered when selecting a qualified applicant.

-A family interview will be conducted by a member of the Board of Directors to verify a Christian testimony from both parents and ascertain agreement with the school’s statement of faith.
-The interview is scheduled after the written portion of the application is received.
+A family interview will be conducted by a member of the Board of Directors to verify a Christian testimony from one parent and ascertain agreement with the school’s statement of faith.
+The interview is scheduled after the online portion of the application is received.
 Westminster welcomes students representing various racial, ethnic, and economic backgrounds who will bring diversity to the school community.

 Reviewing the Admissions Steps below prior to beginning the online application is suggested.